StatGrrl/prevue/README.md

 * centered contact form
 * added carousel to home page
 * added contact cards for individuals on funds, admin, books and it pages
+  * changed look of contact cards and added job title

 ## Fixes